niklasf/python-chess/docs/gaviota.rst

 information for all endgame positions with up to 5 pieces.
 Positions with castling rights are not included.

-.. autofunction:: chess.gaviota.open_tablebases
+.. autofunction:: chess.gaviota.open_tablebase

-.. autoclass:: chess.gaviota.PythonTablebases
+.. autoclass:: chess.gaviota.PythonTablebase
     :members:

 libgtb